-In April 2019, we received clearance from the United States Food and Drug Administration, or FDA, to promote the use of our iFuse Implant System for fusion of the sacroiliac joint in conjunction with multi-level spinal fusion procedures to provide further stabilization and immobilization of the sacroiliac joint.
-For this indication, surgeons typically use the posterior approach, through the sacrum and into the iliac bones, which we call the Bedrock technique.
-We received CE marking and began marketing our iFuse Implant System for this indication and surgical technique in Europe in December 2019.
+In April 2019, we received clearance from the U.S. Food and Drug Administration ("FDA"), to promote the use of our iFuse system with the iFuse Bedrock technique for fusion of the sacroiliac joint in conjunction with multi-level spinal fusion procedures to provide further stabilization and immobilization of the sacroiliac joint.
+We received CE marking and began marketing our iFuse system for the same indication in Europe in December 2019.
 In March 2020, we received FDA 510(k) clearance for an expanded indication for the iFuse Implant System to support our trauma program.